vierge-noire/cakephp-fixture-factories/docs/associations.md

 The second parameter of the method with can be:
 * an array of field and their values
+* a string (or an array of strings), which will be assigned to the tables display field
-* an integer: the number
+* an integer: the number of assoviated entities created
 * a factory

 Ultimately, the square bracket notation provides a mean to specify the number of associated